Becksteinlab/lammps/doc/src/dump_image.rst

 must be between 0.0 (invisible) and 1.0 (fully opaque).
 The default setting for all is 1.0.

-Recommended transparency settings are the values of 0.25, 0.5, or 0.75 when used in combination with *fsaa on*.
+Recommended transparency values are 0.25, 0.5, or 0.75 when used in combination with *fsaa on*.

 ----------

 .. versionadded:: TBD

-The *fcolor* keyword sets the color of any image objects created by a fix.
+The *fcolor* keyword sets the color of any image objects created by a fix when using the color style "const.
 The first argument is the fix ID used with the *dump image fix* command and the second argument is the color name.
 The color name can be any of the 140 pre-defined colors (see below) or a color name defined by the *dump_modify color* option.

+The *ftrans* keyword sets the transparency of any image objects created by a fix when using the color style "const".
+The first argument is the fix ID used with the *dump image fix* command and the second argument is the transparency value.
+The transparency value must be between 0.0 (invisible) and 1.0 (fully opaque).
+The default setting is 1.0.

+Recommended transparency values are 0.25, 0.5, or 0.75 when used in combination with *fsaa on*.

 ----------